Pepe-57/esp-cf/README.md

 # ESP-CF
 ![Logo of ESP-CF](https://github.com/Pepe-57/esp-cf/blob/main/esp-cf_logo.jpg)
-A custom firmware(before os) that is designed to run on ESP8266s.
+A custom firmware(before os) that is designed for ESP8266.
 Written in MicroPython.
 ESP-CF is __completely free__ to use.
 The previous name 'ESP-OS', has been updated to 'ESP-CF' to better reflect it as a custom firmware rather than a full-fledged operating system.
 'ESP-CF' stands for '__ESP Custom Firmware__'.
 ### !THE CURRENT VERSIONS IS UNDER DEVELOPMENT.
 THIS IS NOT THE FINAL VERSION.
 IT CAN BE BUGGY!
 ## Applications:
 - Calculator: Perform basic mathematical operations such as addition, subtraction, multiplication, division and square root.